 For more information on steps you can take to limit the spread please visit:

 We’re here to help.
-You can contact Phlo directly as we can help deliver your prescriptions to you in real-time, on-demand across London.
+You can contact Phlo directly as we can help deliver your prescriptions to you in real-time, on-demand across London and Birmingham.
 Our experienced and trusted pharmacists are also on hand to help and provide additional support should you need it.
 However, remember to always call 111 first should you have any concerns.

 If you think you need medical help